Chukak/containers/docs/queue.md

 ## Iterators
 The `Queue` class has iterators of queue.
 The iterators have the type `forward_iterator`.
-You can only increment the iterator.
+You can only increases the iterator.
 ### Use iterators
 To get the iterator on the first element in the queue, use the `begin()` method.
 Returns the iterator to the first element in queue.
 You can increase the iterator.